mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A leaf can be added under a node's subtree after this node was last updated, in that case we say that this leaf is _unmerged_ for this node.
-More precisely, a leaf is unmerged for a node iff. its source is key package and its add epoch is greater than the last update epoch of the node.
+More precisely, a leaf is unmerged for a node iff. its source is key package and its add epoch is greater or equal than the last update epoch of the node.
 The list of leaves that are unmerged for a node is called the list of _unmerged leaves_ for this node.

 The _resolution_ of a node is an ordered list of non-blank nodes that collectively cover all non-blank descendants of the node.
 The resolution